Considering custom-building? You’re probably thinking about air filtration in a serious way.

 Want To Tackle Smoke, Pathogens & Allergens, And Willing to Part With Space To Do It?

-Your best bet is to pair a UV filter with a HEPA or activated charcoal media filter, although a whole-home electronic/ionic filter is also effective at dealing with these issues.
+Want the best air filtration available?
+Pair a UV filter with a HEPA or activated charcoal media filter, although a whole-home electronic/ionic filter is also effective at dealing with these issues.

 A Filter We Like

 At White Sands, we really like iWave ionic filters.
 They fit into your air duct and use a balance of negative and positive ions to break down pollutants into harmless compounds, like oxygen and water vapor. iWave can break down pathogens and smoke, and it causes allergens, such as pollen, to bond together, so that they’re big enough to be caught by your home’s standard air filter. iWave doesn’t produce ozone, some models are no-maintenance, and they’re around the same price as a high-end basic media filter.
 (For the record, we’re not product reps or anything.
 We just think this is a really good filter.)

 Ultimately, the decision to add additional air purification is up to you.
 But we’re happy to talk you through that decision and answer any other questions you may have about the best home air purifiers & custom-building your luxury beach home near Los Angeles, CA. Contact us today.

 Thanks for reading,